Paula Abdul falls off stage head-first while performing in Mississippi

 Paula Abdul tumbled off a stage Saturday night in front of startled concertgoers in Biloxi, Mississippi, as she performed one of her hit songs.

-Video captured by a fan shows the former "American Idol" judge walking towards the crowd while singing her popular 1991 song "The Promise of a New Day" at the Hard Rock Live.
-As Abdul inches closer towards the edge of the stage, she encourages the crowd to clap along.
+Video captured by a fan shows the former "American Idol" judge walking toward the crowd while singing her popular 1991 song "The Promise of a New Day" at the Hard Rock Live.
+As Abdul inches closer toward the edge of the stage, she encourages the crowd to clap along.

-One person who posted a short video of the fall on YouTube told People magazine that Abdul, 56, "did not seem hurt" and still finished the show "like a champ."
+One person who posted a short video of the fall on YouTube told People magazine that Abdul "did not seem hurt" and still finished the show "like a champ."
 It was not known if Abdul suffered any significant injuries.

 “She stated she was a dancer, and falls and drops she has gotten used to (it) over the years," the concert attendee told People.

-Abdul is currently on her "Straight Up Paula!
+Abdul, 56, is currently on her "Straight Up Paula!
 North American Tour 2018."
-Her next concert will be on October 25 in Windsor, Ontario.
+Her next concert will be on Oct.
+25 in Windsor, Ontario.
 She will travel to various cities across North America before wrapping the tour in March 2019 in Orillia, Ontario.